iAmanSharan/Image_Recognition_For_Autonomous_Vehicles_Vision_Tranformer/README.md

 # Image_Recognition_For_Autonomous_Vehicles_Vision_Tranformer
-This is a project aimed to solve problem of image classification for autonomous vehicles or self driving cars.
+This is a deep learning based end to end project called "Image Recognition For Autonomous Vehicles " .
+This project aims to perform image segmentation using pre-existing vision trasnformers from hugging face paltform and performed fine tuning using public dataset from kaggle platoform.